koudyk/koudyk.github.io/src/content/posts/2025-12-11_LIBR509_reflection/index.md

 I believe I have mastered all the basic content of this course, and I have gone deeper than the course required into certain areas that I’m interested in.

 **When I encountered concepts I didn’t understand** or felt I was lacking a cohesive picture of how things fit together, I did extra research outside the course materials.
-For example, I was having a tough time understanding the distinct types of controlled vocabularies come on wondering why SNOMED-CT an ontology instead of a thesaurus.
+For example, I was having a tough time understanding the distinct types of controlled vocabularies, for example, wondering why SNOMED-CT is an ontology instead of a thesaurus.
 So, I did extra research online and came across a textbook with a helpful chapter about controlled vocabularies (Chatterjee, 2017).
 There was one figure in particular that I found helpful, but I did not feel the figure itself was remarkably effective, so I recreated the figure and used it several times in my portfolio to highlight the differences between types of controlled vocabularies (e.g., in my [post analyzing SNOMED-CT](http://koudyk.github.io/posts/2025-12-05_analyze-controlled-vocabulary_snowmed-ct/#what-is-snomed-ct)).

 **I researched some areas of interest in greater depth** than the course required, such as topics around linked data and the semantic web.
-In the end, learning about these topics helped me understand the data format that I analyzed, JSON-LD I added brief explanations of the [Resource Description Framework](http://koudyk.github.io/posts/2025-12-07_analyze-data-format_neurobagel/#foundational-concept-resource-description-framework-rdf) and [linked data](http://koudyk.github.io/posts/2025-12-07_analyze-data-format_neurobagel/#foundational-concept-linked-data) in my post where I analyzed the data format, both so I could remember it later and in the hopes that other people can better understand JSON-LD if they read my post.
+In the end, learning about these topics helped me understand the data format that I analyzed (JSON-LD) I added brief explanations of the [Resource Description Framework](http://koudyk.github.io/posts/2025-12-07_analyze-data-format_neurobagel/#foundational-concept-resource-description-framework-rdf) and [linked data](http://koudyk.github.io/posts/2025-12-07_analyze-data-format_neurobagel/#foundational-concept-linked-data) in my post where I analyzed the data format, both so I could remember it later and in the hopes that other people can better understand JSON-LD if they read my post.

 **I intentionally related what I was learning to the real world**.
 For example, I used the [create content schema](http://koudyk.github.io/posts/2025-12-03_create-content-schema_website/) and [create systems integration](http://koudyk.github.io/posts/2025-12-09_create-systems-integration_portfolio/) assignments to develop my website.